 In March 2023, BIMU will open a new exhibition that offers unprecedented access to the life, culture and history of the Samaritans.
 Developed in collaboration with the Yeshiva University Center for Israel Studies and the Museum of the Bible under the direction of Prof. Steven Fine, the exhibition is the first of its kind.
 In Frankfurt, it is conducted in cooperation with Prof. Benedikt Hensel, Chair of Old Testament at the Carl-von-Ossietzky University, Oldenburg.

 Unique videos, some of which were filmed in family and home settings, showcase the diverse life experiences of the Samaritans.

 The exhibition brings together valuable manuscripts, prints and artefacts from the last 2000 years in a showcase with modern evidence of the life of a small but vibrant community.
 Interactive stations pose questions about one's own identity and the question of what is to be done.

 Valuable loans come from Israel, New York, Washington, Paris, Fribourg, Berlin, Munich and Frankfurt.

-An exhibition in the Bibelhaus from 1 March 2023.
+An exhibition at the Bibelhaus from 1 March to 28 May.